Oral Health Promotion Goals

 1. Increase access to school-based Oral Health Disease Prevention Programs for targeted, dentally at-risk children in all counties in the DHD#10 jurisdiction.

-2. Reduce dental disease for children that are provided dental services on the Miles of Smiles mobile dental unit.
+2. Reduce dental disease for children that are provided dental services.

 3. Provide all counties in the DHD#10 jurisdiction elementary schools and Head Start Centers with oral health education and resources.